awusmani/Willhelm-International/README.md

--Open the DBLogin.php file in the challenge folder in an IDE such as Sublime and change the database username and password to the ones created above <br />
+8. Open the DBLogin.php file in the challenge folder in an IDE such as Sublime and change the database username and password to the ones created above <br />
--Save the file
+9. Save the file

--To create Admin account do the following: <br />
+10. To create Admin account do the following: <br />
--load site by going to http://localhost/Challenge/homepage.php <br />
+11. load site by going to http://localhost/Challenge/homepage.php <br />
--sign up normally but make username 'admin' and choose admin password <br />
+12. sign up normally but make username 'admin' and choose admin password <br />
--once signed up and confirmed, goto sql and execute the following command: <br />
+13. once signed up and confirmed, goto sql and execute the following command: <br />

 `update accounts set type="Admin" where username="admin";`

--Use the website <br />
+14.Use the website <br />
 -Please note some pages were not finished/implemented